Why is My Dog Throwing Up Yellow?

 Dog vomiting yellow: pancreatitis

-Pancreatitis in dogs is an inflammation of the pancreas, which in severe cases causes symptoms such as abdominal pain, diarrhea, weakness, dehydration and vomiting yellow.
-Pancreatitis may also cause a dog to lay its chest on the ground with its bum lifted.
+Pancreatitis in dogs is an inflammation of the pancreas, which in severe cases causes symptoms such as abdominal pain, diarrhea, weakness, dehydration and vomiting yellow liquid.
+Pancreatitis may also cause a dog to lay its chest on the ground with its rear end lifted.
+This is as a means to relieve the pain of the inflammation.

 Pancreatitis in dogs is a serious disease which requires immediate veterinary attention.
 Treatment includes fluid therapy, fasting, analgesia and antibiotics.
 Surgery may also be necessary.
 For more, we recommend reading our article where we cover everything you need to know about pancreatitis in dogs.